- in·cu·ba·tion·al, in·cu·ba·to·ry [in-kyuh-buh-tawr-ee, -tohr-ee, ing-], /ˈɪn kyə bəˌtɔr i, -ˌtoʊr i, ˈɪŋ-/, adjective

 This virus has a 14-day incubation period, which means that you can still be infected without the virus being detectable by a test.The fight over plexiglass dividers at the VP debate is a microcosm of Pence’s coronavirus failures | Aaron Rupar | October 7, 2020 | Vox

 The incubation period of this virus is still variable, depending on your individual biology, according to a recent study published in the Annals of Internal Medicine.How long does it take to find out if you’ve been exposed to coronavirus? | Sy Mukherjee | August 31, 2020 | Fortune

 And Sherriff and baby Agnes had passed the 21 days incubation period, proving they had not contracted Ebola.

 Of course, there are real rules to Ebola, and they have to do with incubation periods, bodily fluids, and other scientific facts.Liberian Pastors Blame Ebola on Gays, The Right Blames Obama | Jay Michaelson | October 27, 2014 | THE DAILY BEAST

 Given the incubation period of the virus, we should know by the end of the week.

-The maintenance of an infant, especially a premature infant, in an environment of controlled temperature, humidity, and oxygen concentration in order to provide optimal conditions for growth and development.
+The maintenance of an infant, especially one that is ill or born before the usual gestation period, in an environment of controlled temperature, humidity, and oxygen concentration in order to provide optimal conditions for growth and development.

 The development of an infection from the time the pathogen enters the body until signs or symptoms first appear.